polu4/ripasso/README.md

 This is a reimplementation of https://github.com/cortex/gopass in Rust.
 I started it mainly because https://github.com/go-qml/qml is unmaintained.
 Also, using a safe language for your passwords seems like a good idea.

+### Changes

+#### Multiple Accounts

+Ripasso supports multiple password stores.
+You can configure them in the config file.
+The TUI provides a unified view of all your password stores, allowing you to search and access passwords from all accounts simultaneously.
+When creating a new password, the active store (selected in the menu) is used.

 ## UI's

 ### Cursive - Terminal interface